Review: Play Framework Cookbook

-Play!, the framework for the bored Java developers !
+Play!, the framework for the bored Java developers!
 Very interesting and opinated framework.
 I didn’t play with it a lot in the previous months, but the new book “Play Framework Cookbook” by Packt Publishing, released this summer was a good way to dig into the framework.
-The ebook was offered for free to people who wants to review it.
+The ebook was offered for free to people who want to review it.
 No excuse.

 Contents